joseph-farruggio/joeyfarruggio.com-2022/src/blog/posts-category-filter.md

 </div>
 ```

+### Default Query
 First, let's setup the default state for the posts column.
 The following code goes in `/template-parts/default-query.php`.

-This is a simple query that returns ten blog posts and returns each post as our `/template-parts/posts-filter/post` template.
+This is a simple query that returns ten blog posts and returns each post as our `/template-parts/posts-filter/single-post.php` template.

 ``` php
 $query_args = array(